imeltsner/BlackjackSimulator/README.md

 # Blackjack Simulator
-The goal of this project is to create a program that simulates games of blackjack in order to determine the most effective card counting strategy.
-The dealer and player programs communicate via sockets.
-Each extension of the base Player class uses the same betting strategy, but a different card counting strategy.
-My hope is that by simulating thousands of hands, there will be some interesting variation in results based on the strategy used.
+A program to simulate games of blackjack using different card counting strategies.